kleneway/TaskAI/README.md

 - Dashboard for agents to show current, completed, and incomplete tasks
 - Dashboard for bidders to show model details and financials

+Note that this project is still a work in progress.

+## Smart Contracts

+All of the smart contracts can be found in the `cadence/contracts` directory.
+The transactions can be found in the `cadence/transactions` directory.
+Please note that the contracts and transactions are still a work in progress.

 ## Installation

 1. Clone this repository